raul23/nlp/README.rst

    optional arguments:
      -h, --help            show this help message and exit -m METHOD, --method METHOD
                            Method to use to detect text language.
+Choices are
+                           1: nltk English corpus,
+                           2: nltk.classify.textcat,
+                           3: langdetect
+                           (default: 1)
-Choices are: [1, 2] (default: 1) -t THRESHOLD, --threshold THRESHOLD
+     -t THRESHOLD, --threshold THRESHOLD
                            If this threshold (% of words in the text vocabulary that are unusual) is exceeded, then the language of the text is not English.
 NOTE: This is an option for method 1.(default: 25)
+     -d, --deterministic   Make the language detection algorithm used for method 3 (langdetect) deterministic. (default: False)
      -v, --verbose         Show more information for the given method such as the words considered as unusual (method 1). (default: False)
      --log-level {debug,info,warning,error}